saeedehAsheri/Born2bRoot/README.md

 ### Step 1 — Install VirtualBox

 Download VirtualBox for your operating system.
 Create a new virtual machine and attach the Debian ISO.
+[Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 Nothing complicated here. :)

 ### Step 2 — Install Debian (No Graphical Interface)

-Inside VirtualBox, boot the ISO and install Debian with:
+Inside VirtualBox, boot the ISO and install Debian with: [Download Debian](https://www.debian.org/distrib/)

 - No desktop environment